 - You must apply for graduation in the term preceding the one in which you expect to graduate.
 For example, if you plan to graduate in April, you must apply for graduation in early November.
 Check the Dietrich School calendar for graduation deadlines.
 You should also discuss your graduation plans with your advisor.

-- Your application will be reviewed by Student Records and you will be contacted by United States mail and your Pitt e-mail account about any concerns or questions pertaining to your application.
+- Your application will be reviewed by Student Records and you will be contacted by your Pitt e-mail account about any concerns or questions pertaining to your application.
 In order to graduate, any deficiency discovered during the review process should be corrected by the student before the end of the add/drop period in the student’s final term.